Keith Moon: Friends

 Moon enjoyed being the life of the party.
 Bill Curbishley remembered that "he wouldn't walk into any room and just listen.
 He was an attention seeker and he had to have it."

 Early in the Who's career, Moon got to know the Beatles.
 He would join them at clubs, forming a particularly close friendship with Ringo Starr.
 Moon later became friends with Bonzo Dog Doo-Dah Band members Vivian Stanshall and "Legs" Larry Smith, and the trio would drink and play practical jokes together.
 Smith remembers one occasion where he and Moon tore apart a pair of trousers, with an accomplice later looking for one-legged trousers.
 In the early 1970s, Moon helped Stanshall with his "Radio Flashes" radio show for BBC Radio 1, filling in for the vacationing John Peel.
 Moon filled in for Peel in 1973's "A Touch of the Moon", a series of four programmes produced by John Walters.

 Guitarist Joe Walsh enjoyed socialising with Moon.
-In an interview with Guitar World magazine, he recalled that the drummer "taught me how to break things".
+In an interview with Guitar World magazine, he recalled that Moon "taught me how to break things".
 In 1974, Moon struck up a friendship with actor Oliver Reed while working on the film version of Tommy.
 Although Reed matched Moon drink for drink, he appeared on set the next morning ready to perform; Moon, on the other hand, would cost several hours of filming time.
 Reed later said that Moon "showed me the way to insanity".

 Dougal Butler

 Peter "Dougal" Butler began working for the Who in 1967, becoming Moon's personal assistant the following year to help him stay out of trouble.
 He remembers managers Kit Lambert and Chris Stamp saying, "We trust you with Keith but if you ever want any time off, for a holiday or some sort of rest, let us know and we'll pay for it."
 Butler never took them up on the offer.

-He followed Moon when the drummer relocated to Los Angeles, but felt that the drug culture prevalent at the time was bad for Moon: "My job was to have eyes in the back of my head."
+Butler followed Moon when Moon relocated to Los Angeles, but felt that the drug culture prevalent at the time was bad for him: "My job was to have eyes in the back of my head."
 Townshend agreed, saying that by 1975 Butler had "no influence over him whatsoever."
 Although he was a loyal companion to Moon, the lifestyle eventually became too much for him; he phoned Curbishley, saying that they needed to move back to England or one of them might die.
 Butler quit in 1978, and later wrote of his experiences in a book entitled Full Moon: The Amazing Rock and Roll Life of Keith Moon.